In a Nutshell:

 A Modest Number of Options

-In addition to this, there are four pre-programmed massage routines built into the chair.
+In addition, four pre-programmed massage routines are built into the chair.
 These are:

-Technically speaking, Deep Tissue is just the chair set to maximum intensity, and Stretch isn’t a massage per se, but since these are listed as pre-programmed massages by the company and accessible from the remote in that section, we’ll stick with the convention they have established.
+Technically speaking, Deep Tissue is just the chair set to maximum intensity, and Stretch isn’t a massage per se.
+However, since the company lists these as pre-programmed massages accessible from the remote in that section, we’ll stick with the convention they have established.

 Finally, from the remote, you can access five additional massages that target specific parts of your body, so if you’re not interested in a full-body massage, you can zero in on just the areas that hurt.

-While that sounds like a lot of options, it’s important to understand that these are all minor variations.
-At the end of the day, you’ve really got two massage options (deep tissue and relaxation) and some targeted routines.
+While that sounds like many options, it’s important to understand that these are all minor variations.
+At the end of the day, you’ve got two massage options (deep tissue and relaxation) and some targeted routines.

 That’s pretty good, especially given the price of the chair, but don’t be fooled by thinking that you’re getting an entry-level chair with dozens of massage options.
 You’re getting a chair that can give a great basic massage and provide some therapeutic benefits, which is solid value for the money.